 This recipe upgrades classic chocolate chip cookies with Christmas-themed mini eggs – festive, delicious, and addictive too!
+These cookies are for the serious chocolate lover, because these are loaded to the max with milk chocolate goodness!

 The recipe for this cookie was inspired by Chrissie at The Busy Baker.
 I absolutely adore Chrissie and her blog – you must take a visit; she’s a great resource for the at-home cook!
 She made an Easter version and I just had to make this chocolate chip version of Christmas Mini Egg Cookies!!